GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-Immunization.basedOn.page.md

 An extension to carry a plan, order or recommendation fulfilled in whole or in part by this immunisation.

 ### Purpose
-This extension, which is a R5 backport, allows tracing of an authorisation for the Immunisation.
+This extension, which is a R5 backport, allows tracing of an authorisation for the immunisation.

 ### Context of Use
 This extension may be used on the following profile(s):